minakod/minakod.github.io/essays/cram_release_note6.md

-For the next two weeks, I would like to spend my time changing the tutorial pages based on the past modification.
+For the next two weeks, I would like to work on allowing the user to choose being teacher or student.
+I would need to figure out how to separate them.
+Also, I will start planning about the user test

-* Tutorial Page: I will need to change the tutorial for the user page and for creating new study sessions.
 * Create Study Session: I would allow the user to choose whether they want to be a teacher of study session or students.
 Now, the user can only be a teacher for the study session.
 * Study Session Page: Since I allowed the user to create a study session as a student, I would need to add a button to be a teacher for the already created study sessions.
+* User Test: I will start planning how to do the user test.